Shikaga/PitchBlackAnalysis/index.md

 This is actually a great line.
 It simultaneously reminds the audience of the religious animosity that Riddick and Abu sharetowards each other, whilst also reiterating Riddick's super power: Survival instinct.

-And it is is at this line that *Chronicles* turns away from what could have been a great story.
+And it is at this line that *Chronicles* turns away from what could have been a great story.

 Let us consider another way that the film could have gone at this point, assuming that the Necromonger prologue was removed.